POLLINATOR PARK, 523 Owens Street North, Stillwater

 SLOPE RESTORATION- Thanks to a generous contribution from Ciranda and Minnesota Native Landscapes (MNL).
 Summer, 2016: controlled burn to prepare for seed and plants that provide ground water filtration through a deeper root system.
 Spring, 2017: Minn Native Landscapes sprayed white vinegar treatments to burn existing vegetation, avoiding beneficials like milkweed and blue stem, then weed wacked and seeded pioneer mix (bluestem, rye, switchgrass, oats and indian grass).
 PFA volunteers joined MNL to plant 500 plugs including: Stiff goldenrod, sky blue aster, black-eyed susan, common milkweed, harebells, wild bergamot, golden alexander, compass plant, native thistle, clovers, primrose, cup plant, hoary vervain and more.

-PHASE III .
-THE SHORT PRAIRIE - PFA is excited to work with our expert partner, Prairie Restorations, and get started this summer (June/July) on the prairie habitat and pollinator trail.
-The existing sod will be pulled up, and the native prairie flower seeds will be spread by hand.
-We should see some lovely grasses and flowers in the Fall, but the prairie will thrive the second year.
+THE SHORT PRAIRIE - Work will begin July-August, 2017 with Prairie Restorations, on the prairie habitat and pollinator trail.
+The existing sod will be removed, and native prairie flower seeds and grasses will be spread by hand.
+We should see some lovely grasses and flowers in this Fall, but the real show will thrive the second year.
 A trail with interpretation signage is planned for 2018.

 New Volunteer and Intern Opportunities